Protein Structure Prediction

 |---|---|---|

 Disordered regions are a feature of biology, not a model failure.
-AlphaFold’s low-pLDDT regions correlate strongly with experimentally determined disorder (Akdel et al., 2022).
+Low pLDDT is associated with disorder in many contexts, but it can also reflect uncertainty for other reasons.
+A low confidence score is not itself an experimental disorder measurement (Akdel et al., 2022).

 PAE (Predicted Aligned Error)